PritomKarmokar/data-structure-and-algorithms/tree/note.md

 ![binary_tree](https://user-images.githubusercontent.com/71670082/214847512-4f4ad81f-af38-4061-a1ec-862491276c1a.png)

  * Height of binary Tree : It is defined as the maximum depth of any leaf node from the root node.

+## Tree Traversing
+ * There are mainly 03 algoriths for tree traversing :
+  01. Pre-order
+  02. Post-order
+  03. In-order

+### Pre-order traversal
+ * In this way, we'll first visit the root node.
+Then traverse the left subtree using pre-order traversal approach and after that traverse the right subtree using pre-order traversal way.